rakshith-git/Flusher/README.md

 pause
 ```

-simply double click to run this program
+save it as .bat and simply double click the bat file to run this program